In October 2020, I was added to India’s blacklist and couldn’t return to my wife and family in India until it expired 500 days later.

 These requests follow a standard format, which includes at least three identifying factors such as full name, passport number, date and place of birth, and photo if available.

-The LOC indicates contact information for the originator of the circular as well as the action requested by the originator if the subject of the lookout is encountered.
+The LOC indicates contact information for the circular’s originator and the action requested by the originator if the subject of the lookout is encountered.

 A LOC is valid for 12 months but can be extended.